LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 the pack with a `_pack` suffix.
 The file must be available from a declared pack registry.
 The pack name is ideally a valid unquoted atom.

-The pack sources must be available for downloading as a `.zip`, `.tar.gz`, or `.tar.bz2` archive.
+The pack sources must be available either as a local directory (when using a `file://` URL) or for downloading as a `.zip`, `.tar.gz`, or `.tar.bz2` archive.
 The checksum for the archive must use the SHA-256 hash algorithm (`sha256`).
 The pack may optionally be signed.

 When the pack sources contains a `README.md` file, the path to this file is printed when the pack is installed or updated.